INTERNATIONAL ASSOCIATION OF EQUINE DENTISTRY

 ARTICLE 4.
 OFFICERS

 OFFICERS: The Officers of the association shall be President, Vice President, Secretary and Treasurer, each of whom shall be elected by the voting membership.

 ELECTIONS: The Officers of the association shall be elected for two (2) year terms, with the exception of the Secretary and the Treasurer having no term limit.
 Each Officer shall hold office until a successor has been elected, until death, resignation or removal.
-The term of office for officers shall correspond with the fiscal year of the IAED.
+The term of office for Officers shall begin April 1st.